vuejs/awesome-vue/README.md

  - [vue-ads-table-tree](https://github.com/arnedesmedt/vue-ads-table-tree) - A vue Table component, with filtering, sorting and pagination.
 Rows can have child rows, so a tree structure can be build.
 It also supports async calls to load rows from the backend.
 It's build with the css framework [tailwindcss](https://tailwindcss.com/docs/what-is-tailwind/)
  - [Syncfusion Data Grid for Vue](https://github.com/syncfusion/ej2-vue-grids) - Displays and manipulates tabular data with features such as paging, sorting, filtering, editing, and grouping.
  - [@marketconnect/vue-pivot-table](https://github.com/MarketConnect/vue-pivot-table) - A vue component for pivot table
+ - [vue-teible](https://github.com/hiendv/teible) - Lightweight and flexible table component for the web :zap:

 ### Notification